MikeandJonsConcerts great music & atmosphere & affordable price !

 Establishment of the Church Building

+The case for a separate church was compelling, because of the numbers of transient Scandinavian people in the Liverpool area.
 By the late 1870’s and early 1880’s, the annual number of Scandinavian emigrants passing through Liverpool reached 50,000, and the priest was obliged to undertake innumerable visits to ships and local boarding houses.

 The commission to design and build the church was given to a young architect, William Douglas Caroe, who went on to be a major representative of the closing phase of the Gothic revival in Britain.